onzag/itemize/docs/basics/initialization.md

 Itemize currently only works under a linux system, it was tested under WSL with it not being capable to complete a npm install; while theorethically it should work the same way under WSL in practise the setup proves inconviently complex as many things fail.

+## Settings requirements

+### Docker

+Please ensure that for using a development enviroment docker is running without sudo, for that you may run the following command, for example, in ubuntu

+`sudo usermod -aG docker $USER`

+Provided that your current user has root privileges.

+### Virtual memory

+Some errors may arise if the virtual memory is not enough, ensure to increase it, on linux this is done via the following command (AS ROOT)

+Become root.

+`sudo su`

+Increase the virtual memory

+`echo "vm.max_map_count=262144" >> /etc/sysctl.conf && echo "vm.max_map_count=262144" >> /etc/sysctl.d/99-sysctl.conf`

+Exit root

+`exit`

+Reload

+`sudo sysctl -w vm.max_map_count=262144 && sudo sysctl -p && sudo sysctl --system`

 ## Fast initialization

 1. Make a directory